Railroad Ridge

 Is the road to Railroad Ridge in Idaho open?

-Remember this is a mountainous area, climbing up a high mountain, with a notorius absence of oxygen.
-Altitude and extreme weather are always a factor.
 The road is usually impassable from late October through late June or early July (depending on snow).
-The open and close dates all depend on snowmelt and snowfall each year.
 Definitely don't attempt this road in severe weather conditions since avalanches, heavy snowfall, and landslides are known to occur at any time.

 How long is the road to Railroad Ridge in Idaho?